chadmee/ican-landing/README.md

 - Perform commits on a custom branch, avoiding direct commits to the **main** branch.
 - Ensure all changes align with the repository's coding standards and practices.

+Thank you for considering contributing to the ICanDrink.wtf landing page project.

 ## Contact

 For inquiries or additional information, please contact us [here](mailto:krystof@bonghemia.cz).